-- if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish - keep a written record of any meetings/interviews in relation to their investigation.
+• if necessary, interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish

+• keep a written record of any meetings/interviews in relation to their investigation.

-At the conclusion of their investigation, the Headteacher will provide a formal written response within 15 school days of the date of receipt of the complaint.
+At the conclusion of their investigation, the Headteacher/Chair of Governor will provide a formal written response within 20 school days of the date of receipt of the complaint.